 The brain with meningitis above shows engorged arteries and veins as well as spots of hemorrhage.

-The referring veterinarian | Find, read and cite all the research you need B. burgdorferi has been reported to cause neuroborreliosis leading to the clinical signs of ataxia, hyperaesthesia and mentation changes and this can be diagnosed based on CSF samples.
-High rates of Borrelia seropositivity have been recorded in horses from many regions of the 2013-07-01 · In one report, Lyme neuroborreliosis was diagnosed in 2 horses and both had chronic, necrosuppurative-to-nonsuppurative, perivascular-to-diffuse meningoradiculoneuritis on necropsy examination .
+2013-07-01 · In one report, Lyme neuroborreliosis was diagnosed in 2 horses and both had chronic, necrosuppurative-to-nonsuppurative, perivascular-to-diffuse meningoradiculoneuritis on necropsy examination .
 Hyperesthesia, lumbar pain, and muscle wasting were the initial clinical findings followed by ataxia of all four limbs, facial nerve paralysis, and finally head tremors with depression in 1 horse.
 Neuroborreliosis in horses Previous and ongoing research has shown that the Equine Lyme Multiplex Assay can identify antibodies to B. burgdorferi in cerebrospinal fluid (CSF) to confirm neuroborreliosis in horses and to distinguish it from other causes of neurologic disease.
 One of those conditions is equine Lyme neuroborreliosis (NB).

 Las vikariat handels